-This event will unpack findings from DLP’s 10-year synthesis report on how leadership works at three levels: individual, collective and societal.
-Speakers will include DLP’s Directors Prof. David Hudson and Dr. Claire Mcloughlin; Greg Power, Founder of Global Partners Governance; and former DLP Director Prof. Heather Marquette.
+This event unpacked findings from DLP’s 10-year synthesis report on how leadership works at three levels: individual, collective and societal.
+Speakers included DLP’s Directors Prof. David Hudson and Dr. Claire Mcloughlin; Greg Power, Founder of Global Partners Governance; and former DLP Director Prof. Heather Marquette.

 DLP is a research collaboration based in the University of Birmingham’s International Development Department, and is supported by the Australian government.

 Why political settlements matter: 5 October 2017, ODI, London

 This event was held to discuss the findings and implications of research presented in a Special Issue of the Journal of International Development, co-edited by Alina Rocha Menocal (DLP and ODI) and Jan Pospisil (Political Settlements Research Programme at the University of Edinburgh).
 See event details

 How Change Happens: Seminar by Duncan Green, 19 January 2017, Birmingham UK

 What works in achieving progressive change?
 How do power and systems shape change, and how can you influence them?
 At this event Duncan Green, Strategic Adviser at Oxfam GB, discussed the themes of his new book How Change Happens.
 See event details

 Political settlements and public service performance: 12-14 April 2016, Singapore